 Work on building the tram route through Leith Walk began Summer 2020.
 See estimated timelines of when work will be finished in this area.

-The follwoing roads are open at their junctions with Leith Walk
+The below streets are closed at their junctions with Leith Walk:

 Localised diversion routes remain in place until completion.
 See the cycle diversion routes